What's on this page?

 - Creativity: Generating unique ideas and innovative solutions by approaching problems from different angles.

-- Empathy and emotional intelligence: Recognising, understanding, and responding to your own and others' emotions in a considerate and supportive way.
+- Empathy: Recognising, understanding, and responding to your own and others' emotions in a considerate and supportive way.

 - Active listening: Focusing on and understanding another individual's message fully.
 This includes picking up on non-verbal cues, asking follow-up questions and providing constructive feedback.